101 easy ways to save money and be frugal.

 To find the cheapest product look at the price per unit rather than the price.

 You find two bags of flour.
 One costs $5.00 for 5 lbs.
 The other costs $3.50 for 3 lbs.

 To find the price per unit you will divide the price by the weight.

 The first bag of flour costs $1/pound.
 The second bag of flour costs $1.17/pound.

 The first bag of flour is the best value, you are getting more flour per pound.

-Frugal Living Tips To Save Money on Household Expenses
+How To Live Frugally and Save Money on Household Expenses

 43. Negotiate Your Bills For a Lower Rate